Typhoon Maria (2006)

-Typhoon Maria was a minimal typhoon which brushed the southeastern coast of Japan during early August 2006.
+Typhoon Maria (Note: The name Maria (Chamorro: Maria, [mæɾiæ]) was contributed by the United States and is a feminine given name in Chamorro.) was a minimal typhoon which brushed the southeastern coast of Japan during early August 2006.
 The seventh named storm of the 2006 Pacific typhoon season, Maria formed out of a tropical depression over the open waters of the western Pacific Ocean.
 On August 5, the Japan Meteorological Agency (JMA) classified the depression as a tropical storm while the Joint Typhoon Warning Center (JTWC) kept it as a depression.
 The storm quickly strengthened into a typhoon the next day, reaching its peak intensity with winds of 130 km/h (80 mph 10-minute winds) early on August 6.
 The storm gradually weakened as it began to recurve, causing it to parallel the southeastern coast of Japan.
 On August 9, Maria weakened into a tropical depression and later into an extratropical cyclone before dissipating on August 15.
 Maria had only minor effects in Japan, mainly heavy rains which were estimated to have peaked over 400 mm (15.7 in) on the Izu Peninsula.
 One person was killed after being struck by lightning and six others were injured.